Skip to main content

 Savings depend on your current rates versus the secured loan rate you qualify for.
 Credit card debt at 20–30% APR consolidated into a secured loan at 7–10% can reduce monthly outgoings significantly.
 Use our calculator on the homepage to see your personal saving.

 It can be.
 You typically pay less interest and simplify multiple payments into one.
 But you are converting unsecured debt into debt secured against your home — if you miss payments, your home may be at risk.
-Always get independent advice if you are unsure.
+Consider whether you need free debt advice from StepChange, Citizens Advice, or National Debtline before committing, particularly if the underlying issue hasn't been addressed.

 Yes.
-Lenders including Pepper Money and Together specialise in applicants with CCJs, defaults, or missed payments.
-Rates will be higher than clean credit, but secured loans are often available where unsecured options are not.
+Lenders including Pepper Money, Together, Norton Finance, and Evolution Money specialise in applicants with CCJs, defaults, missed payments, IVAs, or discharged bankruptcy.
+Rates will be higher than clean credit — typically 8-13% — but secured loans are often available where unsecured options have been declined entirely.

 What debts can I consolidate?